Mubashwer/git-mob/README.md

 - Copy [`prepare-commit-msg`](./prepare-commit-msg) into the directory.
 Ensure it is set as executable.

   This [`githook`](https://git-scm.com/docs/githooks#_prepare_commit_msg) will be used to append the `Co-authored-by` trailers to the commit's message.

+  _This githook also adds a Jira Issue ID as a prefix to the commit message if the branch name starts with a string resembling one.
+If you don't want want this, comment out line 46 which calls the function `add_jira_issue_id_prefix`._

 ## Usage